mindspore-ai/docs/tutorials/experts/source_en/infer/inference.md

 Ascend 310 is an energy-efficient, highly integrated AI processor for edge scenarios that supports inference in Both MindIR and AIR format models.

 MindIR format can be exported by MindSpore CPU, GPU, Ascend 910, can be run on GPU, Ascend 910, Ascend 310, no need to manually perform model conversion before inference.
-Inference needs to install MindSpore, and call MindSpore C++ API.
+Inference needs to install MindSpore Lite, and call MindSpore Lite C++ API.

 Only MindSpore Ascend 910 can export AIR format, and only Ascend 310 can be inferred.
 Before inference, you need to use the atc tool in Ascend CANN for model conversion.
 Inference does not rely on MindSpore, but only require the Ascend CANN package.